How to get an report with all new enrolled devices

 Do you already know Intune scope tags?

-Intune scope tags allow you to manage a large organisations IT infrastructure while giving each department/region/sub company/… the flexibility to configure their own settings.
+Intune scope tags allow you to manage a large organization’s IT infrastructure while giving each department/region/sub company/… the flexibility to configure their own settings.
 Scope tags in Microsoft Intune allow administrators to divide devices in their organization into logical groups.
 These groups, also known as tags, can be used to make certain settings, applications, and policies available only to specific users or devices.
 By using Intune scope tags, you can streamline your IT infrastructure, improve security and make your life easier.

 Read More »